M2kishore/unme/README.md

 This app aims for atmost privacy to chat with your friends without any advertisements
 # Features
   * Users can upload their memories with a side note to remember the best of their moments.
-  * Users can have with each-other.
+  * Users can chat each-other.
  ## Front-end
  * React
  ## Backend